 In smaller children and infants, lower doses should be employed by using as a guide a rate of 1 mEq of potassium per gram of resin as the basis for calculation.

-The resin may be introduced into the stomach through a plastic tube and, if desired, mixed with a diet appropriate for a patient in renal failure.
+Kionex®Suspension may be introduced into the stomach through a plastic tube and, if desired, given with a diet appropriate for a patient in renal failure.

-The resin may also be given, although with less effective results, in an enema consisting (for adults) of 30 g to 50 g every six hours.
-Each dose is administered as a warm emulsion (at body temperature) in 100 mL of aqueous vehicle.
-The emulsion should be agitated gently during administration.
+Kionex®Suspension may also be given, although with less effective results, as an enema consisting (for adults) of 30 g (120 mL) to 50 g (200 mL) every six hours.
 The enema should be retained as long as possible and followed by a cleansing enema.

-After an initial cleansing enema, a soft, large size (French 28) rubber tube is inserted into the rectum for a distance of about 20 cm, with the tip well into the sigmoid colon, and taped in place.
-The resin is then suspended in the appropriate amount of aqueous vehicle at body temperature and introduced by gravity, while the particles are kept in suspension by stirring.
-The suspension is flushed with 50 mL or 100 mL of fluid, following which the tube is clamped and left in place.
+After an initial cleansing enema, a soft, large size (French 28) rubber tube is inserted into the rectum for a distance of about 20 cm, with the tip well into the sigmoid colon, and taped into place.
+The suspension is introduced at body temperature by gravity.
+The suspension is flushed with 50 or 100 mL of fluid, following which the tube is clamped and left in place.
 If back leakage occurs, the hips are elevated on pillows or a knee-chest position is taken temporarily.
-A somewhat thicker suspension may be used, but care should be taken that no paste is formed, because the latter has a greatly reduced exchange surface and will be particularly ineffective if deposited in the rectal ampulla.
 The suspension is kept in the sigmoid colon for several hours, if possible.
-Then, the colon is irrigated with nonsodium containing solution at body temperature in order to remove the resin.
+Then the colon is irrigated with a sodium-free cleansing enema at body temperature in order to remove the resin.
 Two quarts of flushing solution may be necessary.
 The returns are drained constantly through a Y tube connection.
-While the use of sorbitol is not recommended, particular attention should be paid to this cleansing enema if sorbitol has been used.
+Particular attention should be paid to the cleansing enema, because sorbitol is present in the vehicle.

 The intensity and duration of therapy depend upon the severity and resistance of hyperkalemia.

-Kionex®should not be heated for to do so may alter the exchange properties of the resin.
+Kionex®Suspension should not be heated for to do so may alter the exchange properties of the resin.

 How is Kionex Supplied

-Store at 20 to 25 C (68 to 77 F) [see USP Controlled Room Temperature]
+Store at 20° to 25° C (68° to 77° F) [see USP Controlled Room Temperature]

 Minneapolis, MN 55427

-sodium polystyrene sulfonate powder, for suspension
+sodium polystyrene sulfonate suspension

 |Labeler - Paddock Laboratories, LLC (967694121)|

-|Paddock Laboratories, LLC||967694121||PACK|
+|Paddock Laboratories, LLC||967694121||MANUFACTURE(0574-2002)|